-With an RFID wristband system, you can gain real-time analytics of how customers interact with your restaurant, from popular menu items and favorite beverages to the most redeemed coupons and the busiest times.
-What’s more, you can tie all of this data back to an individual using an RFID-based membership scheme.
+With an RFID wristband system, you can gain real-time analytics of how customers interact with your restaurant, from popular menu items and favourite beverages to the most redeemed coupons and the busiest times.
+What's more, you can tie all of this data back to an individual using an RFID-based membership scheme.

-3. Personalization & Customer Experience
+3. Personalisation & Customer Experience

-The levels of personalization offered with RFID technology enables bar managers to cater to the specific needs of their customers.
+The levels of personalisation offered with RFID technology enables bar managers to cater to the specific needs of their customers.
 This, in turn, keeps customers happy and increases the chance of return visits, as well as word of mouth referrals.

 And RFID service is fast.
 No more waiting in line.
 RFID self-pour serves up a cold beer.
 Fast.